 In 2021, it won Best Battle Royale Game at the Pocket Gamer Awards.

-The game also received accolades and individual awards with magazines, e-zines, or blogs.
+The game also received accolades and individual awards from magazines, e-zines, and blogs.
 The eSports Mobile Game of the Year is a fairly new category, and Free Fire won the award right from the start.
 No small feat as the game was pitted against titans such as PUBG, League of Legends, Call of Duty, or even Clash of Clans.
 Hopefully, those achievements will boost the title’s popularity in the West, even more, considering that the eSports Awards have a very global reach across all communities.

 Free Fire Usage Stats